 For those not familiar with the bits above, here are some links to resources that we’d recommend reading before working with this project:

-utility is a perfect choice, and the fastest way to get started.
+If you’re starting a new project — whether that’s a project solely for email templates, or a project that will eventually host additional code — our create-mail utility is a perfect choice, and the fastest way to get started.
 The utility will scaffold a new project and get everything ready for developing new email templates.
-To begin, make sure you have a terminal (or command line) open and your current working directory is the directory you'd like to create a new project.
-Run the following command in your terminal (without the $
+To begin, make sure you have a terminal (or command line) open and your current working directory is the directory you’d like to create a new project.
+Run the following command in your terminal (without the $ symbol):

-directory, and add a starter template.
+This command will install and execute create-mail, create a my-email-project directory, and add a starter template.

-While the Existing Projects section below can be safely skipped, the information beneath it is useful and worth giving a read before working with JSX email, as it contains infmroation on the project and template that was just created.
+While the Existing Projects section below can be safely skipped, the information beneath it is useful and worth giving a read before working with JSX email, as it contains information on the project and template that was just created.

 Existing Projects